National Resident Matching Program: Failure to match

 It is possible for an applicant not to match to a program.
 Until the 2010 Main Residency Match, applicants who did not obtain a position went through a process called the Scramble.
 At 12:00 p.m. on Monday of Match Week, the NRMP notified applicants whether they had matched to a program (but did not release the name of the program) and released a list of unfilled programs.
 Applicants then applied en masse to programs that had unfilled positions, frequently having to change their preferred specialty in the process.
 The Scramble was widely recognized to be chaotic, disorganized, and lacking in transparency.
 The Scramble ended on Match Day, which was Thursday of Match Week.
 Most positions filled within the first few hours, and nearly all in the first 48 hours.
 Scrambling was extremely competitive: in 2008, roughly 10,600 applicants, many of whom were foreign-trained, scrambled for only 1,392 residency positions.

 After the 2010 Main Residency Match, the Scramble was replaced by the Supplemental Offer and Acceptance Program, or SOAP.
 In SOAP, unmatched applicants are offered positions in unfilled programs through a series of rounds, creating a systematic way for applicants to find training positions without the chaos of the Scramble.
 In SOAP, all appointments are made through the NRMP (no direct matching allowed, unlike the Scramble), and unmatched applicant data and unfilled program data are released at the same time on Monday of Match Week.
 Match Day is now Friday of Match Week.

 Results

 Of the 35,476 total active applicants who participated in The National Resident Matching Program in 2016, 75.6% (26,836) were able to find PGY-1 (R-1) matches.
 Out of the total active applicants, 51.27% (18,187) were graduates of conventional US medical schools; 93.8% (17,057) were able to find a match.
-In comparison, match rates were 80.3% of osteopathic graduates, 53.9% of US citizen international medical school graduates, and 50.5% of non-US citizen international medical schools graduates.
+In comparison, match rates were 80.3% of osteopathic graduates, 53.9% of US citizen international medical school graduates, and 50.5% of non-US citizen international medical school graduates.

 In 2021, there were a total of 48,700 registered applicants.
 A total of 38,106 positions were offered in the match.
 94.9% of them were filled.
 92.8% U.S. MD seniors matched to PGY1 positions, while the percentage for U.S. DO seniors was 89.1%.